Ethnic groups in Baltimore: Nepali

-In September 2014, immigrants from Nepal were the forty-third largest foreign-born population in Baltimore.
+In 2011, immigrants from Nepal were the forty-third largest foreign-born population in Baltimore.
 Nepalis are the fifth largest Asian ethnic group in Baltimore, numbering roughly 0.2 percent of the population.

 Pakistanis

-In September 2014, immigrants from Pakistan were the thirty-fifth largest foreign-born population in Baltimore.
+In 2011, immigrants from Pakistan were the thirty-fifth largest foreign-born population in Baltimore.
 Urdu is the most spoken South Asian language in the Baltimore metro area, with over 9,000 speakers.

 Thais

-In September 2014, immigrants from Thailand were the fifty-fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Thailand were the fifty-fourth largest foreign-born population in Baltimore.

 Vietnamese

 Vietnamese Americans numbered 3,616 people in 2000, 0.1% of the Baltimore metropolitan area.

 A Vietnamese pho restaurant exists in Hollins Market.

-In September 2014, immigrants from Vietnam were the twenty-eighth largest foreign-born population in Baltimore and the Vietnamese language was the twelfth most commonly spoken language, after English.
+In 2011, immigrants from Vietnam were the twenty-eighth largest foreign-born population in Baltimore and the Vietnamese language was the twelfth most commonly spoken language among those who spoke English "less than very well".

 Hispanics and Latinos

 Baltimore's Hispanic population is relatively new.
 Hispanics made up about 4.2% of Baltimore's population in 2010, which is lower than many other cities of similar sizes in the Mid-Atlantic region.
 Unlike Philadelphia, where Puerto Ricans make up the majority of Hispanics, or Washington, DC, where Salvadorans form a slight plurality over other Hispanic groups, in Baltimore, the Hispanic population is fairly diverse for its size.
 The city has near equal populations of Mexicans, Puerto Ricans, and Salvadorans, with a smaller number of Hispanics coming from countries like the Dominican Republic, Honduras, Guatemala, Cuba, and Colombia.
 However, Hispanic populations originating from Mexico and Central America have been growing at a faster rate.
 Most of Baltimore's Hispanic population is in the Southeast section of the city, in areas around Patterson Park and north of Eastern Avenue, especially Highlandtown.
 Significant Hispanic presence can be seen going in a southeast-ward direction towards Dundalk.
 Hispanics are starting to act as a medium creating a diverse community wedged between the predominantly Black community north of Orleans Street and the predominantly White community south of Eastern Avenue.
 Another noticeable pattern is that neighborhoods west of Linwood Avenue such as Upper Fell's Point and Butchers Hill, Hispanics are mostly made up of first and second generation immigrants from Mexico and Central America, while neighborhoods east of Haven Street such as Greektown and Joseph Lee, more "American-ized" Hispanics such as Puerto Ricans and Dominican Americans are more prevalent, moving to Baltimore from other US states.
 Though, all previously mentioned Hispanic groups can be found throughout Southeast Baltimore, with Highlandtown starting to act as the center of Baltimore's Hispanic community.